Hawaii Safety Guide

 The sun - A UV index of nearly 14+ daily speaks for itself.
 We recommend at least 15+ sun block in Hawaii at all times.
 Also, please use reef-safe sunscreen to help preserve Hawaii's delicate marine environment.
 Please don't ruin your visit by trying to get that tropical tan; the tan will be gone within a month of your return home; the sun damage and memory of the burns will last much longer.

 Relevant to All Islands

-Our primary message here is short and sweet: Pay attention to the flow of the stream where you are and be aware of the weather inland.
-Streams and rivers can change flow rates and heights very quickly in the islands.
+Our primary message here is short and sweet: Pay attention to the stream's flow where you are and be aware of the weather inland.
+Streams and rivers can quickly change flow rates and heights in the islands.
 Flash flooding is a regular occurrence in some places.
-One good rain, even far inland from where you are, can cause a stream to rise substantially.
+One good rain, even far inland from where you are, can substantially cause a stream to rise.
 If you're crossing any streams or rock hopping, pay close attention to the weather and the water levels.
-Anytime you are crossing a stream or river where it empties into the ocean, we also advise crossing inland a bit.
-Dangerous rip currents can form in the ocean at the mouth of a river or stream.
-Hiking poles may be extremely useful for any crossings you do make, as they provide an extra set of limbs to help you keep your balance.
+Anytime you are crossing a stream or river where it empties into the ocean, we advise crossing inland a bit.
+Dangerous rip currents can form in the sea at the mouth of a river or stream.
+Hiking poles may be handy for any crossings you make, as they provide extra limbs to help you keep your balance.

 If you go swimming, make sure you don't swallow any water, and try to cover up any open wounds you may have so that water can't get in them.
-In Hawaii leptospirosis can be found in water contaminated by animal droppings, and you do not want to get mixed up with the likes of this disease.
+In Hawaii, leptospirosis can be found in water contaminated by animal droppings, and you do not want to get mixed up with this disease.
 It causes flu-like symptoms and, in rare cases, death.

 Ocean Life & The Beach